 - Prof. Pinsker is available to answer questions or review drafts over email (before Monday) and you may also utilize the Writing Center.
 Do not consult with other students in the course.

 All essays must include both primary and secondary source material from the assigned readings properly cited using Chicago-style footnotes.
 Outside research is allowed but not required.

-- Relevant reading assignments for this essay include several chapters from American Yawp, articles by Cornelia Dayton, Edward O’Donnell, and Joanne Freeman, Gordon Wood’s book REVOLUTIONARY CHARACTERS, and the first section of the Dickinson & Slavery exhibit / report.
+- Relevant reading assignments for this essay include several chapters from American Yawp, as well as articles by Cornelia Dayton, Joanne Freeman, Nikole Hannah-Jones, and Edward O’Donnell.
 But don’t forget to consult the discussion topic pages on the course site syllabus as well –they also contain valuable insights and examples.

 - Make sure to devise a thesis statement that can be effectively argued in a short paper.
 Consult the Methods Center handout on How to Write a Thesis Statement

 - Make sure you are formatting your footnotes correctly (see some of the samples below).
 For further guidance, see this methods handout on How to Use Footnotes and consult as needed with the library’s Chicago-style guide, but make sure to use sample footnote models for formatting and NOT bibliography examples.

 L.D.
 Burnett, et.al., “Indigenous America,” in The American Yawp, eds.
 Joseph Locke and Ben Wright (Stanford, CA: Stanford University Press, 2018).
 [WEB]

 Yawp, Chapter 1: IV.